alschroe/AzureIoTHack/00_raspberrypi_setup.md

     python color.py
     ```
 1. Now test if the joystick changes the LEDs on your Sense HAT.
 1. If you want to adapt what is being shown, you can always open the file in one of the IDEs you will find in the Pi's menue under *Programming*.
-Choose between *mu* and *Thonnys Python IDE*.
+Choose *Thonnys Python IDE*.
 Than you just need to hit the run button.
 1. Don't forget to take a picture.

 </details> <br>